UGIG LLC. DOING BUSINESS AS CAMPAID

 - Listing counterfeit, fake, stolen, or materially misrepresented goods.

-- Listing items you are legally prohibited from selling (stolen property, weapons or ammunition requiring a license, controlled substances, etc.).
+- Listing items you are legally prohibited from selling (stolen property, controlled substances, etc.).

 - Failing to disclose material defects on a marketplace listing.